 Keep yourself in the best shape you can.
 Exercise regularly, eat properly, and try to keep your weight as close to your ideal body weight as possible.
 Adopt good health habits, like not smoking or drinking, and of course, do take folic acid daily.

 Women who get pregnant while taking folic acid significantly diminish the baby’s chance of having a neural tube defect.
-A vitamin such as OB Complete (or we love these prenatal vitamins from Ritual!) has an excellent amount of folic acid and starting before pregnancy is the best thing to do.
+Finding a prenatal vitamin (we love these from Ritual!) with an excellent amount of folic acid and starting before pregnancy is the best thing to do.

 To maximize fertility and make sure you are timing intercourse ideally, you can do an ovulation predictor kit which will make sure that you are optimally timing intercourse.